 - Address of your studio or exhibition location.

 Shared entries: Two or more members can share the participation fee if they wish.
-This means they will have a shared entry in the guide and on the website.
+This means they will have a shared entry on the website and on the COS App.
 To do this just one member should make the payment and upload content.
 At the very bottom of the participation form click on 'Shared entry'.
 This will open up a list of members' names.
 Select the names of the other members sharing the entry and click on the green plus sign to add them to the participation list.
 Please note that members will not appear in the drop down list until they have added some content to their artist pages.

 NB If you want your own, individual entry in the guide please ignore this section.